-Figure 2: "Well-to-Gate" system boundary adopted for this document
+Figure 3: Schematic of "Well-to-Consumption Gate" system boundary adopted for this document

-The emissions from the construction, manufacturing, and decommissioning of the capital goods (including hydrogen production device, etc.), business travel, employee commuting and upstream leased assets are not considered.
-The rationale for this simplification was motivated by the comparatively small contribution that these emissions add to emissions associated with both fossil and renewable pathways, and the fact that they are expected to decrease rapidly in the future, due to effects of technological progress, and concurrent decarbonisation of upstream energy and material production, such as aluminium, clinker, copper or steel.
+The emissions from the construction, manufacturing, and decommissioning of the capital goods (including hydrogen production device, etc.), business travel, employee commuting and upstream leased assets are not considered in the Well-to-Consumption Gate boundary.
+The rationale for this simplification was motivated by the comparatively small contribution that these emissions add to emissions associated with both fossil and renewable pathways, and the fact that they are expected to decrease rapidly in the future, 3,4,5,6 due to effects of technological progress, and concurrent decarbonisation of upstream energy and material production, such as aluminium, clinker, copper or steel.

-The "well-to-gate" system boundary is divided in three sections considering the hydrogen i) production ii) conditioning and iii) transportation as described in Figure 3.
+The "well-to-consumption gate" system boundary is divided in three sections considering the hydrogen i) production ii) conditioning and iii) transportation as described in Figure 4.